The purpose of the Special Collections Division is to directly enhance the study of the visual arts, particularly the graphic

 Kabuki Actor in the Role of Otomo no Kuronushi by Utagawa Kunisada.
 Woodblock print.

 With over 3,600 catalogued publications, this collection has major value to casual as well as dedicated scholars concerned with printing history, paper making, and the art of fine typography and design.
 Publications from several hundred presses are included and these are augmented by manuscript pages, incunabula, broadsides and announcements, periodicals and the art of papermaking.
 Books designed or printed by noted figures in the field are included: Charles R. Ashbee, Will Bradley, Dard Hunter, William Morris, and Bruce Rogers, as examples.
+This collection includes the Richard C. Jenkinson Collection Information Files.

 Several thousand publications of literary and historic value are gathered with a notable collection of atlases compiled by Gerard Mercator, Johann Blau and Claudius Ptolemy.
 There is also a collection of historic children's literature and another on the nostalgic theme of Christmas.